apiato/documentation/docs/features/api-docs-generator.md

 To prevent duplicating the responses between routes, let's create a shared response for each object.

-Example: `_user.v1.public.php` will contain all responses (single, multiple..) of the User:
+Example: `_user.v1.public.php` will contain all responses (single, multiple...) of the User:

 ```php
 <?php